tobeva/tobeva.com/content/projects/tonestone/_index.md

         url: "/projects/napari"

 ---
-In February, 2021 I started doing some short-term contracting work for [ToneStone](https://tonestone.com).
+In February, 2021 I started doing some contracting work for [ToneStone](https://tonestone.com).

 From their website, "ToneStone is a place where anyone can make music.
 The